News, reports and resources

 In 2016 in partnership with Health Education England we ran a pilot to develop a credential in Liaison Psychiatry.
 The pilot was aimed at consultants who already have a CCT in General or Old Age psychiatry (or equivalent) who wish to work in a liaison psychiatry service as a Liaison psychiatrist.
 The aim was to establish what a post CCT credential could look like, and the cost and feasibility of participating.

-The pilot is now complete.
-If you are interested in the outcome or would like to be kept informed of any future opportunities please email Tony Roche, Curricula and Quality Manager, with your details; email@example.com
+The pilot is now complete and we are moving through the GMC's Early Adopter process.
+If you are interested in the outcome or would like to be kept informed of any future opportunities please complete our online form.

 JISCmail is the national academic mailing list service.

 It helps people working in education and research sectors to discuss, debate, collaborate and communicate with peers, experts and partners using mailing lists.
 Mailing lists are themed around taught subjects, research areas, special interest groups and collaborative project activities.

 Liaison Conversations update 2020

 Liaison Conversations update 2019

 - June - July 2019

 - Feb - March 2019